Stockton Car Accident Lawyer – Michael Rehm

 Any driver who drives with a blood alcohol concentration (BAC) above .08% is violating the law, but most serious alcohol-related traffic accidents are caused by drivers with a BAC of at least .15% — drivers who are undeniably impaired by alcohol consumption.
 Drunk drivers tend to fall asleep at the wheel, to stray outside of their traffic lanes, or to fix their attention on something other than the road.
 Many head-on and rear-end collisions are caused by drunk drivers.

 When a drunk driver causes an accident, it may be possible to recover punitive damages as well as ordinary compensation for injuries.
 Punitive damages punish the driver for willfully engaging in dangerous behavior.
 Many drunk driving accidents are cause by drivers who have a history of violating impaired driving laws.
 Judges and juries are particularly likely to assess punitive damages against drivers who refuse to learn a lesson about drunk driving.
+Attorney Michael Rehm also practices DUI Defense in San Joaquin County, for more information, see his Stockton DUI Attorney website.

 Hit and Run Accidents in Stockton